Parent Hamiltonian Reconstruction via Inverse Quantum Annealing

 {\em Introduction.---} The success of quantum technologies ultimately relies on our ability to control increasingly complex artificial quantum systems~\cite{Preskill2018}.
 This may require, in quantum simulators, the accurate tailoring of a many-body Hamiltonian.
-For this reason, controlling~\cite{opt_c_6,opt_c__} and verifying~\cite{verification_2,verification_4} the actual functioning of these systems have raised increasing attention to the search for \emph{parent Hamiltonians} (PHs)~\cite{PH_0,PH1,PH2,PhysRevA.86.022339,ff_for_mps0,ff_for_mps,bisognano_1, bisognano_2,Chertkov2018}.
-This problem consists in finding a realistic Hamiltonian, i.\,e., local and/or engineerable, having a given wavefunction as a ground state.
-The knowledge of a parent Hamiltonian is related to Hamiltonian learning~\cite{h_learning_0,h_learning_1,Granade_2012} and verification of quantum devices, and can be exploited to experimentally prepare a target ground state.
-The search for a parent Hamiltonian represents an especially complex instance of the reconstruction of a Hamiltonian from one of its eigenstates~\cite{Qi2019,Greiter2018,Bairey2019,Hou2020,Cao2020} or time-dependent states~\cite{bairey2021,Rattacaso2021,Franca2022,RATTACASO2022_HIGH}.
+Controlling~\cite{opt_c_6,opt_c__} and verifying~\cite{verification_2,verification_4} the actual functioning of these systems have raised increasing attention to the search for \emph{parent Hamiltonians} (PHs)~\cite{PH_00, PH_0,PH1,PH2,PhysRevA.86.022339,ff_for_mps0,ff_for_mps,bisognano_1, bisognano_2,Chertkov2018}.
+This problem consists in finding a local and/or engineerable Hamiltonian having a given wavefunction as a ground state.
+The knowledge of a PH is related to Hamiltonian learning~\cite{h_learning_0,h_learning_1,Granade_2012} and verification of quantum devices, and can be exploited to experimentally prepare a target ground state.
+The search for a PH represents an especially complex instance of the reconstruction of a Hamiltonian from one of its eigenstates~\cite{Qi2019,Greiter2018,Bairey2019,Hou2020,Cao2020} or time-dependent states~\cite{PhysRevA.103.052403, PhysRevResearch.3.023246, bairey2021,Rattacaso2021,Franca2022,RATTACASO2022_HIGH}.
 In particular, the space of the Hamiltonians having a given state as an eigenstate can be efficiently reconstructed from correlation functions~\cite{Qi2019,Chertkov2018,Greiter2018} or expectation values of local commutators~\cite{Bairey2019}.
 Picking PHs in this space is a hard task since it generally requires the diagonalization of all the candidate PHs to verify that the target state is a ground state~\cite{Chertkov2018}.
-More efficient methods have been suggested to obtain approximate PHs.
-These are based on the minimization of some cost functional of the partition function that can be very hard to evaluate~\cite{Hou2020,Cao2020}.
+More efficient methods, based on local measurements, have been suggested to obtain approximate PHs~\cite{Xin2019, Hou2020,Cao2020,bisognano_1, bisognano_2}.

-In this manuscript, we propose a new route to determine the parent Hamiltonian of a given many-body state.
-We introduce an \emph{inverse quantum annealing} (IQA) method.
-It is inspired by quantum annealing~\cite{Kadowaki_PRE1998,Farhi_SCI01,Santoro_SCI02,Hauke_2020,aqc_review}, but swapping the role of quantum states and Hamiltonians (see Fig.~\ref{fig:inverseAnnealing}).
-Initializing the system with a simple many-body state with a known PH, the procedure consists in slowly deforming the state towards the target state.
-The PH correspondingly evolves according to an artificial dynamics that becomes adiabatic if the deformation is slow enough.
-In the following, we will introduce the idea defining the IQA and we provide a concrete, exactly solvable example to test the method, highlighting the determination of the parent Hamiltonian and the IQA protocol.